 Labor’s asylum seeker policy: make your voice heard!

 The Federal ALP conference is delayed until December, and the Victorian State conference avoided even debating the issues.
 Mr. Shorten has indicated ‘no interest’ in revisiting boat turnbacks.
 But the draft Labor policy now available improves Labor’s stance.
-Read the draft policy here and a summary of Summary of MASSG submission on Labor Draft Policy.
+Read the draft policy here and a summary of the MASSG submission on Labor Draft Policy here.
 If you share our hopes for change in Labor policy you can send your message instantly to all Labor Senators and Members of Parliament, using the list we have compiled of their emails.
 Download our –Labor parliamentarians email list 2017 – and paste it into the BCC field of your email.
 MASSG strongly believes the ‘bipartisan’ support for cruel policies to asylum seekers must end, and that Labor must confront the fact that its silence allows those policies to continue.
-If you agree, tell Labor it’s time for a change.

 Cuts to STATUS RESOLUTION SUPPORT SERVICES (SRSS)